-Very helpful friendly staff spent time finding the right insurance cover for us
+Very helpful friendly staff spent time finding the right insurance cover for us.

-When stating the sum insured for your buildings it should be for the estimated rebuilt cost of the property rather than the market value.
+When stating the sum insured for your buildings it should be for the estimated rebuild cost of the property rather than the market value.
 Providing a correct sum insured will mean you do not pay inflated premiums.

-If there are any change in circumstances for your property e.g. undertaking renovation or letting out rooms you should let your insurance provider know as claims may be invalidated if they are unaware.
+If there are any change in circumstances for your property e.g. undertaking renovation, or letting out rooms, you should let your insurance provider know as claims may be invalidated if they are unaware.
 If in doubt it is always better to speak to us.

-The definition of high value is subjective.
-We regard it as anything you feel is high value and want protected correctly.
+The definition of high-value is subjective.
+We regard it as anything you feel is high-value and want protected correctly.

 No, you will be able to change your existing policy unless there are any adverse risk issues with your new property (e.g. flood area).